 - Remove your ego!
 The ego gets the best of us in a lot of situations (both business and personal); however, if you learn to remove your ego from the situation, you are much more likely to see a positive result in your negotiations.

 - Live by the Golden Rule.
-Show respect for others and conduct yourself in a professional manner.
-Remember that you are representing not only yourself, but also your board and your community.
+Show respect for others and professionally conduct yourself.
+Remember that you are representing not only yourself but also your board and your community.

 - Focus on a Win-Win.
 In some negotiations, the parties are so focused on seeing the other side “lose” that they end up losing too.
 Instead, place your focus on a win-win scenario.